- Installing Help Desk Ultimate

 Introducing Help Desk Ultimate

-Help Desk Ultimate extension for Magento 2 helps bulding support center of the store with effective inquiry management system:
+The Help Desk Ultimate extension for Magento 2 helps to arrange a support center in a web store:

-- Automation - a scheme with a set of conditions which dictates how the extension should behave on certain occasions;
+- Automation - a scheme with a set of conditions that dictates how the extension should behave on certain occasions;

 - Email gateway - an email address associated with the Help Desk Ultimate extension which is used to receive customer inquiries and send emails to both customers and administrators.